zulip/zulip/docs/development/remote.md

 the remote server.

-For more detailed instructions about how to do this, see our [Git & GitHub Guide][rtd-git-guide].
+For more detailed instructions about how to do this, see our [Git & GitHub guide][rtd-git-guide].
 In brief, the steps are as follows.

 On your **local computer**: